Stephen Hawking’s doodle-filled blackboard, a window into the theoretical physicist’s mind, goes on display

 The Cambridge University professor probed the greatest mysteries of the cosmos and became a globally celebrated symbol of the power of the human mind.

-Hawking had suffered since the age of 21 from a degenerative disease similar to amyotrophic lateral sclerosis, or Lou Gehrig’s disease, that left him unable to move nearly any of his muscles or speak.
+Hawking was diagnosed at the age of 21 with a degenerative disease similar to amyotrophic lateral sclerosis, or Lou Gehrig’s disease, that left him unable to move nearly any of his muscles or speak.
 Initially given two years to live, a prognosis that threw him into a profound depression, he completed his doctorate and rose to the position of Lucasian professor of mathematics at the University of Cambridge — the same post held by Isaac Newton 300 years earlier.

 His life was the basis of the award-winning movie “The Theory of Everything” in 2014, with Eddie Redmayne playing the young Hawking alongside Felicity Jones as his first wife, Jane.